guasek/CarND-MPC-Project/README.md

 # Model Predictive Control with Latency

-I've chosen appropriate actuation frequency in order to mitigate the lag.
+I've predicted initial vehicle state 100ms into the future before I pass the vector to solver in order to compensate for steering lag.
 I could also try to use some sort of averaging over the next few steps in order to further improve the actuations.

 ---